sjoshi804/CS-239-Group-HW/README.md

 However, the final output which is the answer to the question whether or not the function f is balanced is printed at the very end with 'Balanced' to indicate that the function is indeed balanced and 'Constant' to indicate that is constant.
-Also the no.of trails is set to one in the submission.
+Also the no. of trails is set to one in the submission.

 An example of the output: